 Endangered Resources Review

-An Endangered Resources Review (ER Review) is a screening of a proposed project area for potential impacts to endangered resources like rare plants, animals and natural communities.
-They are conducted for a wide variety of land management, development and planning projects.
-A general rule of thumb is any land or water-disturbing project should be reviewed for impacts to rare species.
+An Endangered Resources Review (ER Review) is a screening of a proposed project area for potential impacts on endangered resources like rare plants, animals and natural communities.
+They are conducted for various land management, development and planning projects.
+A general rule of thumb is any land or water-disturbing project should be reviewed for impacts on rare species.

 Projects that don't need a review